apache/flink-web/faq.md

 Flink is independent of [Apache Hadoop](https://hadoop.apache.org/) and runs without any Hadoop dependencies.

-However, Flink integrates very well with many Hadoop components, for example *HDFS*, *YARN*, or *HBase*.
+However, Flink integrates very well with many Hadoop components, for example, *HDFS*, *YARN*, or *HBase*.
 When running together with these components, Flink can use HDFS to read data, or write results and checkpoints/snapshots.
 Flink can be easily deployed via YARN and integrates with the YARN and HDFS Kerberos security modules.